 Grilled Meat and Fish

-We know we have already mentioned the Balkans infatuation with a meaty diet, but this can’t be understated.
-They enjoy their grilled meats, and there is usually a base of meat or fish in any main course on any menu throughout the region, usually served with rice or potatoes to compliment.
+We know we have already mentioned the Balkans’ infatuation with a meaty diet, but this can’t be understated.
+They enjoy their grilled meats, and there is usually a base of meat or fish in any main course on any menu throughout the region, traditionally served with rice or potatoes to complement.

-The closer you are to the sea, the more likely you are to find fish as part of the local diet, and almost anywhere you can find a sort of rare slow-cooked lamb on the menu, which should be tried at least once.
+The closer you are to the sea, the more likely you are to find fish as part of the local Balkan diet, and almost anywhere, you can find a sort of rare slow-cooked lamb on the menu, which should be tried at least once.

 Bread, Bread, And More Bread

-Bread is not more common in a Balkans diet than, say, an Italian diet; however, you will find many kinds of bread served with almost every meal you eat while on vacation in the Balkans peninsula.
+Bread is not more common in a Balkans diet than in an Italian diet.
+However, you will find many kinds of bread served with almost every meal you eat while on vacation in the Balkans.

-Whether it is with the famous cevapi or served as a side with stew, or buried underneath heapings of the main course, you are sure to fill up on bread with your meal.
+Whether with the famous cevapi, served as a side with stew, or buried underneath the heapings of the main course, you are sure to fill up on bread with your meal.